Luxury villa with private pool owned through PT PMA in Indonesia

 Title Types

-Hak Milik vs HGB vs Hak Pakai
+Hak Milik vs HGB vs Hak Pakai: What's the Difference?

 TitleWho can hold itDurationBest for